chrisurf/docker-mysql/readme.md

 Btw. the password is *"secret"* for testing purposes.
 Normally you would not use the root user since it comes with maximum privileges for anything and it would also have a much more secure password.

+You can exit the mysql tool by typing `quit` or `exit`.

-Now you again check out the version and so much more.
+Here you can also check out the version but with the mysql command and so much more.
 Not again the promt has changed.

 ```bash
 > SELECT @@version;